Slack

 Fields

-Section titled “Fields”[[notifier]]id = "slack-ops"type = "slack"webhook_url_env = "RUNWISP_SLACK_OPS_URL"channel = "#ops" # optional overrideid and type are required on every notifier.
-Exactly one of
+Section titled “Fields”[[notifier]]id = "slack-ops"type = "slack"webhook_url = "${RUNWISP_SLACK_OPS_URL}"channel = "#ops" # optional overrideid, type, and webhook_url are required.
+Use

 | Key | Required | What it does |